Gambling addiction counseling

 • Reduces suicidal tendencies and self-harm behaviors

-Long-term follow-up shows that 70%-80% of patients who complete the full course can maintain abstinence after one year.
+Long-term follow-up shows that 70%-80% of patients who complete the full course maintain abstinence after one year.
 This treatment also improves overall life satisfaction and reduces legal or financial issues caused by gambling.

 Other Advantages